Guide to Nameplates

 Common Nameplate Materials

 There are nearly a dozen base materials that can be manufactured into metal nameplates.
-These substrates provide the foundation for your nameplate selection, as different nameplate materials will come with different strengths, weatherability and reactive properties that must be keenly considered to choose the right nameplate for you.
+These substrates provide the foundation for your nameplate selection, as different nameplate materials will come with different strengths, weatherability and reactive properties that must be keenly considered to choose the right nameplate material for you.

 1. Stainless Steel